 Independent investigation into the selected topic of the Senior Paper.
 Emphasis is placed on the skills necessary to produce a written paper, typically in the format of a journal article, plus present a seminar on the SIP topic chosen in NSC-BIO-CHE 329.
 Attendance at sciences seminars is required.
-This is a course in the Senior Investigative Paper sequence and is cross-listed as BIO and CHE 419.
-Prerequisite: NSC 429 or BIO 429 or CHE 429 or consent of department.
+This is the final course in the Senior Investigative Paper Sequence.
+Prerequisite: NSC 429 or consent of department.